Fano Resonances in Mismatched C$_3$N Nanoribbon Junctions: Introduction

-In the present work, we highlight another possible effect of nanostructuring: for mismatched nanojunctions composed of two C$_3$N zigzag nanoribbons (ZNR) with different widths, we can control the formation of localized interface or surface states which, by suitable electrostatic potentials, can be controlled to interact/hybridize with the edge states of the ideal periodic ribbon.
-Since the edge states of the nanoribbon belong to an energy band with a continuum of energies while the surface states are localized (and thus correspond to discrete energies of the system), the interplay between localized and continuum states leads to the formation of Fano resonances \cite{Fano:61} which are well reflected in both in the density of states (DOS) and the transmission function.
+In the present work, we highlight another possible effect of nanostructuring: for mismatched nanojunctions composed of two C$_3$N zigzag nanoribbons (ZNR) with different widths, we can control the formation of localized interface or surface states which, by suitable electrostatic potentials, can be brought to interact/hybridize with the edge states of the ideal periodic ribbon.
+Since the edge states of the nanoribbon belong to an energy band with a continuum of energies while the surface states are localized (and thus correspond to discrete energies of the system), the interplay between localized and continuum states leads to the formation of Fano resonances \cite{Fano:61} which are well reflected in both the density of states (DOS) and the transmission function.
+Fano resonances have been discussed for applications in nanoplasmonics \cite{Lukyanchuk_etal_2010} and metamaterials \cite{Lukyanchuk_etal_2010,He_etal_nanoph_2025}.

 The remainder of the paper is organized as follows: in Sec.~\ref{sec:model} we briefly introduce both the model and the techniques used to investigate mismatched C$_3$N nanojunctions.
-In order to point out the different ingredients necessary for the formation of Fano resonances in these structures, we proceed step by step: we start with ideal, periodic ZNR (Sec.~\ref{sec:periodic}) to highlight the presence and control of edge states.
-In addition to these edge states of the ideal periodic ribbon, {\em semi-infinite} ZNR (Sec.~\ref{sec:semi_infinite}) also feature localized interface (or surface) states at the newly created surface.
-Putting everything together, suitably designed mismatched nanojunctions (Sec.~\ref{sec:mismatched_junctions}) allow for the formation of Fano resonances in the transmission function and the density of states due to the interaction between the localized surface states and the band of edge states.
+In order to point out the different ingredients necessary for the formation of Fano resonances in these structures, we proceed step by step: we start with ideal, periodic ZNRs (Sec.~\ref{sec:periodic}) to highlight the presence and control of edge states.
+In addition to these edge states of the ideal periodic ribbon, {\em semi-infinite} ZNRs (Sec.~\ref{sec:semi_infinite}) also feature localized interface (or surface) states at the newly created surface.
+Putting everything together, suitably designed mismatched nanojunctions (Sec.~\ref{sec:mismatched_junctions}) allow for the appearance of Fano resonances in the transmission function and the density of states due to the interaction between the localized surface states and the band of edge states.
 Finally, in Sec.~\ref{sec:conclusions} we summarize and present our conclusions.